Dhirendra Nath Majumdar

+Dhirendra Nath Majumdar (3 June 1903 – 31 May 1960) was an Indian anthropologist.
+He specialized in both the physical and cultural branches of anthropology, conducting extensive fieldwork and serological research across various communities in India.

 Early life

-He was born on June 3, 1903, into the zamindar family of the Kushumhaty estate in present-day Dhaka, Bangladesh.
-He was the second child of Rebati Mohan Majumdar and his wife, Kushum Kumari.
+Dhirendra Nath Majumdar was born on 3 June 1903 into the zamindar family of the Kushumhaty estate in present-day Dhaka, Bangladesh.
+He was the second child of Rebati Mohan Majumdar and Kushum Kumari.

-Education

 He completed his matriculation at Dacca Government College.
-He did his undergraduate studies at University College, Calcutta, and later earned an M.A. in anthropology from the University of Calcutta and a Ph.D. from the University of Cambridge in 1935.
+He did his undergraduate studies at University College, Calcutta, and later earned an M.A. in anthropology from the University of Calcutta in 1924 and a Ph.D. from the University of Cambridge in 1935.

 Career

+Majumdar began his academic career in 1928 when he joined Lucknow University as a lecturer in anthropology.
+Following his doctoral studies in England, he returned to Lucknow University and was appointed as the head of the anthropology department in 1951.

+During his time in England, he became acquainted with the prominent anthropologist Malinowski and was also significantly influenced by the written works of Ruth Benedict.

+Throughout his career, Majumdar was appointed to various prominent organizational roles and academic bodies: